GifZeb/Nursery/index.md

-## Week 7: Progress Report
+## October 23rd, 2018

-### Breadboarding
+### Breadboarding Milestone

+Raspberry Pi is wired with sensor and recongised using i2c command.
+Pin 3.3V to sensor Vin.
+Pin GND to sensor GND.
+Pin SCL to sensor SCK.
+Pin SDA to sensor SDA.
+Sensor Vin to sensor ADDR.

+### Breadboard Wiring

 ![whatsapp image 2018-10-23 at 1 44 14 pm 1](https://user-images.githubusercontent.com/43179715/47379774-daa7ca00-d6c9-11e8-9b45-ac3d255f5b0c.jpeg)

 ### Address

-My address on the screen (0x45)
+i2c Detection Proof (0x45)
 ![whatsapp image 2018-10-23 at 1 44 14 pm](https://user-images.githubusercontent.com/43179715/47379803-ef845d80-d6c9-11e8-97a3-04ec8518f519.jpeg)

-This week i was working on setting up the vnc server.
+This week I was working on setting up the vnc server.
 I had lxde operating system on my raspberry pi which being a light version didn't had many features availble, also it has less interfaces compared to the regular os.
 Therefore, i switched to remote desktop connection and it worked fine.
-Also i had a problem while retreving the address.
+Also I had a problem while retreving the address.
 I got 0x44 which was wrong and then after searching a bit i figured out that it has two addresses.
-TO fix it i connected vin to adr and then it worked for me.
+To fix it i connected vin to adr and then it worked for me.

+## October 16th, 2018

+### Group Pseudo Code Assignment

+Helped first year student to write a pseudo code for my third year Capstone Project.
+Provided a UML diagram.

+## October 9th, 2018
+Reading Week.

+## October 2nd, 2018
-## Week 5: Proof of Purchase
+Proof of Purchase

 ### Sensor: SHT31 Sensor and Safety Glasses
 <img width="397" alt="capture" src="https://user-images.githubusercontent.com/43179715/46376466-0f44da80-c664-11e8-8840-2cd09fa43006.PNG">